Grandstream Phone Headset

 Plantronics HW540 Corded Headset

-The Plantronics HW540 corded headset is available in a convertible design, i.e., a 3-in-1 headset without any compromise.
-This headset delivers excellent sound quality with a noise-cancelling microphone and has a comfortable design with soft ear cushions.
+The Plantronics HW540 corded headset is available in a convertible 3-in-1 design.
+This headset delivers excellent sound quality with a noise-cancelling microphone and comfortable soft ear cushions.

 It works on a quick disconnect (QD) connection, so you can instantly walk from the desk.
-Enjoy comfort with a lightweight design and soft ear cushions for all day.
-It's a durable headset as constructed with laser welding.
+Lightweight design with laser-welded durability ensures long-term reliability.

 Plantronics U10P-S Direct Connect Cable

 For an H-series headset, you will need a U10P-S cable to connect it to the Grandstream phone.
-Plug this cable into the headset port of the Grandstream phone.
+Plug this cable into the headset port.

 ● Recommended Setup

-For better performance, you can try the Poly EncorePro HW540 Headset with Poly U10P-S Adapter cable for H-series headsets.
+For best performance, use the Poly EncorePro HW540 Headset with Poly U10P-S Adapter cable for H-series headsets.
+For a full comparison of headset types, visit our Headsets Buying Guide.

 Grandstream Headset Compatibility Chart

-This section contains the compatibility chart that summarizes the compatible wired and wireless solutions with the required equipment.
+Complete compatibility chart summarising compatible wired and wireless solutions with the required equipment for all Grandstream models

 The information chart is designed solely according to the information provided by the manufacturers and is subject to change without prior notice.
 We will not be responsible for any errors and omissions.